 Absolutely!
-Whiting receives enough requests to perform this changeover that we developed a rear frame conversion kit.
+Whiting received enough requests to perform this changeover that we developed a rear frame conversion kit.
 The kit is designed with two posts which include an angled interior freight guide to provide elevated protection against damage from material handling equipment.
 Also included are two options for the header beam: 7” or 9” depending on the model of roll-up door to be used for the conversion.
-Got a question?
-Contact our team of experts at ISG for more information.